brclar15/cmVarsityLatin/docs/ovid/hecuba3.md

 ## Speech of Hecuba - English

 - I would have **loved** to read this in Latin too, but, as we said before, *tempus fugit!*.
-So please read Hecuba's lament in English instead
+So please read Hecuba's lament in English instead.
+Translation taken from [Poetry in Translation](https://www.poetryintranslation.com/PITBR/Latin/Metamorph13.php#anchor_Toc64105844)

 ‘Child – since, what else is left me? – your mother’s last grief, Child, you lie there, and I see your wound, that is my wound.
 Look, you also have your wound, so that I might lose none of my children without bloodshed.
 Because you were a woman, I thought you safe from the sword: yet, a woman, you have died by the sword: and that same Achilles who has ruined Troy and made me childless, who has destroyed so many of your brothers, has killed you in the same way.